beala/xkcd-password/README.md

 	./xkpa.py -ni | pbcopy

 	Info:
-		Entropy: 61.291656 bits
+		Entropy: 61.292 bits
-		Entropy per word: 15.322914 bits
+		Entropy per word: 15.323 bits
+		At 1 million tries per second, it would take at most 89499.437 years to crack.
 		The password will get copied to the clipboard, but the info message will not (the info message is printed to stderr).

 **Generate a password with info**

 	./xkpa.py -i
-	platter-presented-neighbor-vocational
+	pomegranate-outs-scapegoated-decomposed

 	Info:
-		Entropy: 61.291656 bits
+		Entropy: 61.292 bits
-		Entropy per word: 15.322914 bits
+		Entropy per word: 15.323 bits
+		At 1 million tries per second, it would take at most 89499.437 years to crack.

 **Generate a password with 5 words separated by '.'**